 Handel’s Messiah is an example of what genre

 When discussing Handel’s Messiah, the first and most definitive answer is that it belongs to the oratorio genre.
-This classification is not arbitrary; it is rooted in the work’s structure, purpose, and historical context.
-Composed by George Frideric Handel in 1741, Messiah is one of the most celebrated and enduring examples of the oratorio form, a genre that has shaped classical music for centuries.
+So this classification is not arbitrary; it is rooted in the work’s structure, purpose, and historical context.
+Day to day, composed by George Frideric Handel in 1741, Messiah is one of the most celebrated and enduring examples of the oratorio form, a genre that has shaped classical music for centuries.
 To understand why Messiah is categorized as an oratorio, it is essential to explore the characteristics of this genre, its historical significance, and how Messiah exemplifies its defining traits.

 Understanding the Oratorio Genre